ibm-cloud-docs/pattern-vpc-security/overview.md

 ## Threat Detection
 {: #threat-detection}

-Threat detection in {{site.data.keyword.Bluemix_notm:}} can occur in various places.
+Threat detection in {{site.data.keyword.Bluemix_notm}} can occur in various places.
 NexGen firewalls deployed at the edge can detect anomalous traffic through their Intrusion Detection / Intrusion Protection (IDS/IPS) and other capabilities.
-NexGen firewalls have other detection mechanisms as well to include file and URL blocking, etc.  {{site.data.keyword.Bluemix_notm:}} Internet Services, which also operates at the Internet Edge, can detects threats at the application layer through its WAF capability. {{site.data.keyword.Bluemix_notm:}} also has a workload protection, previous discussed which can detect runtime threats on workloads. {{site.data.keyword.compliance_long:}} discussed, immediately below, can detect cloud configurations that are out of compliance and so on.
+NexGen firewalls have other detection mechanisms as well to include file and URL blocking, etc.  {{site.data.keyword.Bluemix_notm}} Internet Services, which also operates at the Internet Edge, can detects threats at the application layer through its WAF capability. {{site.data.keyword.Bluemix_notm}} also has a workload protection, previous discussed which can detect runtime threats on workloads. {{site.data.keyword.compliance_long}} discussed, immediately below, can detect cloud configurations that are out of compliance and so on.
 These are summarized below:

 | Area / Solution                                                                                                                                                                                                                           | Detections                                                                                   |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------|